 This Community Emergency Response Fund will provide flexible grants to nonprofit organizations that provide direct services to our community’s most vulnerable citizens and support basic needs.
 This includes our service area of the City of Williamsburg, James City County, and upper York County.

 The goal is to provide local nonprofits with the support they will use to help those residents most in need due to the economic downturn resulting from COVID-19.
 This could include seniors, children, those with health conditions, and those who work in tourism and hospitality.
 These grants will help those nonprofit organizations that directly assist residents who are disproportionately affected by the pandemic, and who may be in need of food, shelter, utilities and housing, or healthcare.

-More information about grants criteria and distribution will be released in the coming weeks.
 Williamsburg Community Foundation will be communicating with local nonprofits, the Williamsburg Health Foundation, and local government agencies to ensure that grants from this fund reach targeted populations most effected by COVID-19.
 Grants from this fund will not be provided to individuals, as individuals may seek assistance directly from agencies that receive grant funds.
 The next round of grants will go out in mid-May.

 The Foundation is waiving its normal administrative fee, so that all funds received can be used to directly support our local nonprofit organizations In the future, if funds raised through the Community Emergency Response Fund are no longer needed for COVID-19 Pandemic relief, remaining funds will be reserved for future local disaster relief efforts.

 Anyone can make a contribution to the Community Emergency Response Fund by giving online, mailing a contribution, or calling the office to give by credit card.
 In addition, the Foundation encourages local donors to continue to support nonprofits directly with monetary and in-kind donations, as you are able.

 If you have questions about this fund, please contact Nancy Sullivan at email@example.com or call 757-259-1660.